ghpua/terraform-eks/README.md

  `kubectl apply -f json-server.yaml`

-- Check if the Nginx pod is running
+- Check if the json-server pod is running
- `kubectl get pods`
+ `kubectl get pods --all-namespaces`

 - Locate the service URL for json-server

  `kubectl get svc -o wide`

-- Copy the Nginx URL from previous step and launch the Nginx welcome page via port 8000
+- Copy the json-server EXTERNAL-IP from previous step and launch via port 8000
   - URL may look like `http://a2ec4e6b66a2411e883240aa8289a10c-778396272.us-west-2.elb.amazonaws.com:8000/`